Heading 2

 Table of Contents

-shortcode wherever you would like a table of contents to appear in your page.
+shortcode in the body of your Markdown file wherever you would like a table of contents to appear.

 .